Tips to prepare your home when preparing for baby with this ultimate list of items to stock up on before baby arrives.

 The very last thing you’ll want to do is stop at the store on the way home with the baby or have to make a trip out to the shops during that first week of postpartum healing.

 These household items to stock up on are a great thing to check off your to-do list when you are in the nesting stage of your pregnancy, and should probably be completed around the time you pack your hospital bag.
+If you’re a planner and already have your baby registry (or twin registry) all set up and worked out, you need to focus on these items to stock up on before the baby arrives.

 (This post contains affiliate links.
 Our full disclosure policy is really boring, but you can find it here.)